-[GUEST +1] - Add one Run to the Guest Score.
+- [GUEST +1] Add one Run to the Guest Score.

-[HOME +10] - Add ten Runs to the Home Score.
+- [HOME +10] Add ten Runs to the Home Score.

-[HOME +1] - Add one Run to the Home Score.
+- [HOME +1] Add one Run to the Home Score.

-[HIT] - Flash the Hit Indicator.
+- [HIT] Flash the Hit Indicator.

-[ERROR] - Flash the Error Indicator.
+- [ERROR] Flash the Error Indicator.

-[BALL +1] - Add one to the Ball Count.
+- [BALL +1] Add one to the Ball Count.
 Adding one to a Ball Count of 3 blanks the Ball Count display.

-[STRIKE +1] - Add one to the Strike Count.
+- [STRIKE +1] Add one to the Strike Count.
 Adding one to a Strike Count of 2 blanks the Strike Count display.

-[OUT +1] - Add one to the Out Count.
+- [OUT +1] Add one to the Out Count.
 Adding one to an Out Count of 2 blanks the Out Count display.

-[INNING +1] - Advance to the next Inning.
+- [INNING +1] Advance to the next Inning.
 The console tracks 19 Innings, although many scoreboards lack the extra "half digit" to display Innings above 9.
 For these scoreboard models, Innings 10 through 19 will display as 0 through 9.
 Adding one to the 19th Inning wraps the counter around to 0, which is displayed as a blank on the scoreboard.

 - [CLOCK ON / OFF] Start and stop the Game Clock.
 This button can cause some confusion if you happen to have a scoreboard WITHOUT a Game Clock display.
 If you press the button by accident, the console will begin running its Clock counter internally.
 As long as the Clock is running, whether you can see it or not, the console assumes a game is in progress.
 For this reason, you cannot use the [NEW GAME], [CLOCK RESET], [MIN -1], or [SEC -1] buttons while the Game Clock is running.
 If you have a scoreboard without a Game Clock and find that your [NEW GAME] button seems to be broken, try pressing [CLOCK ON / OFF] to stop the Game Clock inside the console. - [MIN -1] Subtract one Minute from the Game Clock.
 This button is disabled while the Game Clock is running.
 It is ignored if the Game Clock has reached 0. - [SEC -1] Subtract one Second from the Game Clock.
-In the configuration discussed in this document, the control console is set to work with scoreboards that have two-digit Game Clock displays.
-Most of the time, a two-digit Clock shows Minutes, so pressing the [SEC -1] will have no effect at the scoreboard -- unless the Seconds portion of the time happens to be :00, in which case the Minutes will decrement.
-During the final minute of a Period, a two-digit Game Clock counts down the Seconds, so this button becomes useful for adjusting time during those last few Seconds.
 This button is disabled while the Game Clock is running.
-It is ignored if the Game Clock has reached 0. - [CLOCK RESET] Cycle the Game Clock through four initial values: 15, 30, 60, and 90 minutes.
+It is ignored if the Game Clock has reached 0. - [CLOCK RESET] Cycle the Game Clock through initial values: 15:00, 30:00, 60:00, 90:00, and then back to 15:00.
 Each time you press the [CLOCK RESET] button, the console selects the next highest reset value.
 So, if your Game Clock is showing 12 minutes (or any other value less than 15 minutes), pressing [CLOCK RESET] sets the time to 15 minutes.
 Pressing it again would take you to 30, etc. This button is disabled while the Game Clock is running. - [NEW GAME] Does nothing when pressed alone.
 Press [NEW GAME] and, within two seconds, press [CLOCK RESET] to initialize the control console to its default values.
 The scoreboard will display Scores of 0, blank Innings, etc. Press [NEW GAME] and, within two seconds, press [NEW GAME] again to test the LEDs on your scoreboard.
 The console will send data that lights all scoreboard features.
 To exit this Test Mode, press [NEW GAME] again.
 This button is disabled while the Game Clock is running.